Box Canyon Dam (Washington)

 Box Canyon Dam is a gravity-type hydroelectric dam on the Pend Oreille River, in northeastern Washington state in the United States.

+Hydroelectric power capacity

 It has a capacity of 90 MW and an average expected production of 60 MW.
 The reservoir extends 55 mi.
 The dam is 160 ft wide and 62.4 ft high at the top of the gates.
 The maximum head of water is 46 ft.
 It produces power using four Kaplan turbines.
 An upgrade completed in 2015 brought the dam's rated capacity up to 90 MW from the original 69 MW.